mcpython4-coding/Documentation/mcpython/rendering/window.md

             Called when the player moves the mouse.
             :param x, y: The coordinates of the mouse click.
 Always center of the screen if the mouse is captured.
             :param dx, dy : The movement of the mouse.
+            todo: use pyglet's MouseHandler for tracking the mouse position and buttons

             variable self.mouse_position